Do Not Short-Cut Instructional Design Planning

 It All Depends Upon How You Begin

 It happens all too often, and it is most often due to the lack of careful instructional design planning before beginning a project.
-The very best advice instructional design consulting experts can give is to spend the necessary time upfront in the business definition and planning stages to create clear goals and desired outcomes before you begin instructional design.
+The very best advice instructional design consulting experts can give is to spend the necessary time upfront in the training strategy, business definition, and planning stages to create clear goals and desired outcomes before you begin instructional design.